-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 1 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)

-- (2) [Deleted] - (2A) AEMO must, in accordance with the STTM Procedures: - (a) validate information provided under subrule (1); and - (b) if information is not provided under subrule (1), or information provided under subrule (1) fails validation, use substitute information. - (2B) An STTM facility operator must provide information in accordance with the STTM Procedures to enable AEMO to validate and substitute information in accordance with subrule (2A). - (3) AEMO must make the most recent capacity information for each STTM facility available to Trading Participants and other persons authorised by AEMO, by the time specified in the STTM Procedures: - (a) on the gas day that is 3 gas days before the gas day to which that information relates; and - (b) on the gas day that is 2 gas days before the gas day to which that information relates; and - (c) on the gas day before the gas day to which that information relates, and AEMO must publish that information as soon as practicable after that time.
+- (2) [Deleted] - (2A) AEMO must, in accordance with the STTM Procedures: - (a) validate information provided under subrule (1); and - (b) if information is not provided under subrule (1), or information provided under subrule (1) fails validation, use substitute information. - (2B) An STTM facility operator must provide information in accordance with the STTM Procedures to enable AEMO to validate and substitute information in accordance with subrule (2A). - (3) AEMO must make the most recent capacity information for each STTM facility available to Trading Participants and other persons authorised by AEMO, by the time specified in the STTM Procedures: - (a) on the gas day that is 3 gas days before the gas day to which that information relates; and - (b) on the gas day that is 2 gas days before the gas day to which that information relates; and - (c) on the gas day before the gas day to which that information relates,